sniku/Pawel.README/README.md

  - Do amazing work and be proud of it.
 Tell me if you there's something preventing you from accomplishing this.
  - Share your ideas.
 My job is to make sure we are working on the right thing, efficiently.
 Talk to me if you have an idea how to do something better.
 Tell me if something is not working for you.
  - Help others when they are struggling.
 Success of a company is a team effort.
-Transfer your skills and knowledge to your collegues, and they will do the same.
+Transfer your skills and knowledge to your colleagues, and they will do the same.
  - Tell me when I screw up.
 This is very important.
 I screw up and sometimes don’t notice.
 I need to know or I’ll likely do it again.